Joshakeats/Uruz/EVOLUTION.md

 * **Heat Dissipation:** Ensuring efficient heat transfer to and from the nitinol without overheating surrounding components or the fluid.
 * **Control Algorithm Complexity:** Developing stable and responsive control loops for combined thermal and mechanical actuation.
 * **Material Compatibility:** Ensuring long-term compatibility between the fluid, nitinol, armature materials, and integrated sensors.
+* **User Interface Design:** Crafting an ergonomic and intuitive 'joint-based' control system that allows for natural and precise manipulation of the prototype.